imahungrypanda/TripPlanner/README.md

 ### TODO:

-[] get times/routes from each point
+- [x] get times/routes from each point
-[] use a graph to determine the best route based on time (Have route go in a full circle) [] make history button show the history (CONSIDER having history also hold the best route to take if one was found) [] tests
+- [x] use a graph to determine the best route based on time (Have route go in a full circle) Switched to use the google directions api and pass it a list of way points to be stopped at
+- [ ] make history button show the history (CONSIDER having history also hold the best route to take if one was found)
+- [ ] tests
-[] store history to the browser using localStorage for continuous history [] undo button
+- [ ] store history to the browser using localStorage for continuous history
+- [ ] undo button